About this event

 Interested in connecting with fellow educators?

 The Early Childhood Hoosiers Outdoors (ECHO) Network is designed to support education practitioners wanting to get students into outdoor learning settings.
-We meet on the second Monday of odd months at 4 pm by zoom.
+We meet on the second Monday of every odd month at 4 pm by zoom.

 The purpose of this network includes: